Feynman Categories: Feynman categories

 \begin{rmk} In fact this is just one instance of the more general Theorem \ref{pushthm} below.
+Our proof follows the lines of the proofs for operads, see e.g.\ \cite{MSS} and modular operads \cite{GKmodular}.
 The theorem also works in the enriched case.
-We leave the technical details to the interested reader. \end{rmk}
+For that, we use a different approach involving more category theory.
+First we show that one can translate condition (ii) to another more categorical condition (ii'), which allows to pass to the enriched setting; see Proposition \ref{altprop}.
+Then Theorem \ref{freethm} and the Monadicity Theorem \ref{triplethm} below follow from general category theory as first observed in \cite{getzler}. \end{rmk}